 4. Access Privileges

-Specifies what members of this user group can do with the records in each module.
+Specifies what the members of this user group can do with the records in each module.
 Click the Search icon () to add/remove modules in this list, then mark the flags for the appropriate privileges.

 This panel combines with Menu Option Access (see above) and Preferences (see below) for full functionality.
 Users must have menu options to access modules and their own records.
 Likewise, users may need to access additional records from other offices and departments.